majidBOUZAR/find-a-job-system-using-django-/README.md

-# django project : find object
+# django project :
+- find job
+- filtre job
+- create account
+- manage account
+- use blog
+and more ...